GushALKDev/solana_pulsar_dao/README.md

 - **Create Poll**: Users can create a poll by entering a custom question and duration (in minutes).
 - **View Poll**: Displays poll details, including the question, vote counts, user status, and a countdown timer.
 - **Cast Vote**: Allows users to vote "Yes" or "No" with a real-time confirmation spinner during transaction processing.
+- **🆕 Change Vote**: If vote updates are enabled, users can change their vote before the poll expires.
+- **🆕 Admin Panel**: The deployer sees an admin control panel to toggle vote updates globally with loading indicators.

 #### Key Screens
+1. **Home**: Lists all available polls with their questions and total votes.
+Shows admin controls if connected as deployer.
-1. **Create Poll**: A form to create a new poll, redirecting to the Home page after successful submission.
+2. **Create Poll**: A form to create a new poll, redirecting to the Home page after successful submission.
-2. **Poll Details**: Displays poll information and voting buttons.
-If the user has already voted, it shows their selection.
+3. **Poll Details**: Displays poll information and voting buttons.
+Shows "Change to Yes/No" buttons if user has voted and updates are enabled.
-3. **Home**: Lists all available polls, including their questions and total votes.

 ### 2. Program (Rust - Anchor)

 The program, written in Rust, resides in `lib.rs` and implements the following core functionalities:
-- **Initialization (`initialize`)**: Sets up the global account with a poll counter.
+- **Initialization (`initialize`)**: Sets up the global account with a poll counter, admin, and vote updates setting.
 - **Poll Creation (`create_poll`)**: Allows users to create polls, ensuring valid question lengths and proper initialization with a deadline.
 - **Voting (`vote`)**: Handles vote casting, updates poll results, ensures single-vote-per-user logic, and checks for poll expiration.
+- **🆕 Update Vote (`update_vote`)**: Allows voters to change their vote if globally enabled and poll hasn't expired.
+- **🆕 Toggle Vote Updates (`toggle_vote_updates`)**: Admin-only function to enable/disable vote updates globally.

 #### Defined Accounts
-1. **GlobalAccount**: Holds the global state, including the poll counter.
+1. **GlobalAccount**: Holds the global state, including the poll counter, admin public key, and vote updates enabled flag.
 2. **PollAccount**: Represents a poll with attributes like question, author, and vote counts.
 3. **VoterAccount**: Tracks a user's vote on a specific poll.